anarchih/README_markdown/README.md

 2. y
 3. z

-this is a test for 'inline' format
+this is a test for `inline` format
 ```
 just
 a